Discover 10 advantages of using voice technology for regulatory compliance and how it can help to protect your business and customers.

 The following are some of the industry regulations most often breached by financial institutions:

 Automatic speech recognition (ASR) has been utilized as part of customer onboarding processes to ensure that all the relevant advice has been provided and that all the essential information has been requested and received.
-This quality assurance process is becoming a vital part of the monitoring and supervision of many financial organisations.
+This quality assurance process is becoming a vital part of the monitoring and supervision of many financial organizations.

 A large proportion of voice calls have personal information, identifying which of those calls may or may not have pertinent information aids with the retention strategies of many organizations and ensure adherence with GDPR.